ardatan/graphql-toolkit/README.md

 Originally implemented in [graphql-modules](https://github.com/Urigo/graphql-modules).
 This tools merged GraphQL type definitions and schema.
 It aims to merge all possible types, interfaces, enums and unions, without conflicts.

-It also merged resolvers by using deep-merge, so you can separate your resolvers implementating across multiple objects and the merge it into a single `resolvers` object.
+Resolvers are merged using deep-merge.
+Resolver implementations can be separated across multiple objects and then merged into a single `resolvers` object.

 ```graphql
 # a1.graphql